rituraj567/Memory-Game/README.md

 - To view this website visit this link https://rituraj567.github.io/memory-game/

-- My 2st project in Udacity frontend developer nanodegree.
+- My 2nd project in Udacity frontend developer nanodegree.

 Author
 =========
- It is made by Ritura Kadamati
+ It is made by Rituraj Kadamati

  Game Working
  ===========